Museum of Contemporary Art, Los Angeles: Board of trustees

+As of May 2026, MOCA's board is headed by philanthropist Carolyn Clark Powers.
+Other board members are mostly philanthropists with some artists.
+The current Mayor of Los Angeles and President of the Los Angeles City Council, and the museum director are ex-officio members.; their presence on the board is a condition for MOCA's long-term $1 a year lease on the Geffen Contemporary building.
+In accordance with a policy enacted in 1993, trustees serve three-year, renewable terms and rotate off after six years; they are generally invited to return after one year.

+Current artists on the board include Barbara Kruger, Tala Madani, Rodney McMillian, and Christina Quarles.
+Other notable people currently on the board include Sean Parker and Guess jeans co-founder Maurice Marciano, who is a Chair Emeritus.

-As of August 2016, MOCA's board is headed by Guess jeans co-founder Maurice Marciano and Lilly Tartikoff Karatz.
-Vice chairs are Eugenio Lopez, Lillian P. Lovelace and Maria Seferian; chair emeriti are Clifford J. Einstein and David G. Johnson; president emeriti are Dallas Price-Van Breda and Jeffrey Soros.
-Board members are Wallis Annenberg, Gabriel Brener, Steven A. Cohen, Charles L. Conlan II, Kathi B. Cypres, Laurent Degryse, Ariel Emanuel, Susan Gersh, Aileen Getty, Nancy Jane F. Goldston, Laurence Graff, Bruce Karatz, Wonmi Kwon, Daniel S. Loeb, Mary Klaus Martin, Jamie McCourt, Edward J. Minskoff, Steven T. Mnuchin, Peter Morton, Heather Podesta, Carolyn Clark Powers, Steven F. Roth, Carla Sands, Chara Schreyer, Adam Sender, Sutton Stracke, Cathy Vedovi, Christopher Walker, Orna Amir Wolens.
-Artists sitting on MOCA's board include John Baldessari, Barbara Kruger, Catherine Opie, Mark Grotjahn, Mark Bradford and Lari Pittman.
+Previous board members have included and Lilly Tartikoff Karatz, Lillian P. Lovelace, Clifford J. Einstein and David G. Johnson; Dallas Price-Van Breda and Jeffrey Soros, Wallis Annenberg, Gabriel Brener, Steven A. Cohen, Charles L. Conlan II, Kathi B. Cypres, Laurent Degryse, Ariel Emanuel, Susan Gersh, Aileen Getty, Nancy Jane F. Goldston, Laurence Graff, Bruce Karatz, Wonmi Kwon, Daniel S. Loeb, Mary Klaus Martin, Jamie McCourt, Edward J. Minskoff, former Trump Treasury Secretary Steven T. Mnuchin, Hard Rock Cafe Founder Peter Morton, Heather Podesta, Steven F. Roth, Carla Sands, Chara Schreyer, Adam Sender, Sutton Stracke, Cathy Vedovi, Christopher Walker, Orna Amir Wolens.

+Artists sitting on MOCA's board have included John Baldessari, Catherine Opie, Mark Grotjahn, Mark Bradford and Lari Pittman.
 Life trustees include MOCA's founding chairman Eli Broad as well as Betye Monell Burton, Blake Byrne, Lenore S. Greenberg, Audrey Irmas, Frederick M. Nicholas and Thomas E. Unterman.
-The current Los Angeles mayor (Eric Garcetti) and LA City Council president (Herb J. Wesson Jr.), chief financial officer (Michael Harrison) and museum director (Philippe Vergne) are ex-officio members.

-The current mayor and president of the city council have votes; their presence on the board is a condition for MOCA's long-term $1 a year lease on the Geffen Contemporary building.
-In accordance with a policy enacted in 1993, trustees serve three-year, renewable terms and rotate off after six years; they are generally invited to return after one year.

-Despite this addition of wealthy art collectors to the board, contributions and grants to the museum have fallen recently, and Broad missed two quarters of payments of the money he promised MOCA.
+Despite the addition of wealthy art collectors to the board following the museum's financial troubles that began in 2008, contributions and grants to the museum fell in 2012, and in this same time period, Broad missed two quarters of payments of the money he promised MOCA.
 All of the artist members of the board—John Baldessari, Barbara Kruger, Catherine Opie and Ed Ruscha—resigned later that year, in response to developments at the museum under the leadership of Jeffrey Deitch, including the termination of senior curator Paul Schimmel.

 In 2014, Baldessari, Kruger and Opie resumed their positions on the MOCA board.
 Also, fellow artists Mark Grotjahn and Mark Bradford were elected to MOCA's board over the course of 2014; Lari Pittman was added in August 2016.